 In addition to the computational difficulties of working in high dimensions, there are a large number of strange mathematical occurances there.
-In particular, many of your intuitions that you've built up from working in two and three dimensions just do not carry If you want to try to get an intuitive sense of what four dimensions looks like, I highly recommend the short 1884 book Flatland: A Romance of Many Dimensions by Edwin Abbott Abbott.
-You can even read it online at gutenberg.org/ebooks/201.
+In particular, many of your intuitions that you've built up from working in two and three dimensions just do not carry over to high dimensions.

-How does the above analysis relate to the number of data points you would need to fill out a full decision tree with D-many features?
-What does this say about the importance of shallow trees? over to high dimensions.
 We will consider two effects, but there are countless others.
-The first is that high dimensional spheres look more like porcupines than like balls.
-The second is that distances between points in high dimensions are all approximately the same.
+The first is that high dimensional spheres look more like porcupines than like balls.2 The second is that distances between points in high dimensions are all approximately the same.

-Let's start in two dimensions as in Figure 2.16.
+Let's start in two dimensions as in Figure 3.16.
 We'll start with four green spheres, each of radius one and each touching exactly two other green spheres.
-(Remember than in two dimensions a "sphere" is just a "circle.")
+(Remember that in two dimensions a "sphere" is just a "circle.")
 We'll place a red sphere in the middle so that it touches all four green spheres.
 We can easily compute the radius of this small sphere.
-The pythagorean theorem says that $1^2 + 1^2 = (1 + r)^2$ , so solving for r we get $r = \sqrt{2} - 1 \approx 0.41$ .
+The pythagorean theorem says that $1^2 + 1^2 = (1 + r)^2$, so solving for r we get $r = \sqrt{2} - 1 \approx 0.41$.
 Thus, by calculation, the blue sphere lies entirely within the cube (cube = square) that contains the grey spheres.
 (Yes, this is also obvious from the picture, but perhaps you can see where this is going.)

-Now we can do the same experiment in three dimensions, as shown in Figure 2.17.
+Now we can do the same experiment in three dimensions, as shown in Figure 3.17.
 Again, we can use the pythagorean theorem to compute the radius of the blue sphere.
-Now, we get $1^2 + 1^2 + 1^2 = (1 + r)^2$ , so $r = \sqrt{3} - 1 \approx 0.73$ .
+Now, we get $1^2 + 1^2 + 1^2 = (1 + r)^2$, so $r = \sqrt{3} - 1 \approx 0.73$.
 This is still entirely enclosed in the cube of width four that holds all eight grey spheres.

 At this point it becomes difficult to produce figures, so you'll have to apply your imagination.
 In four dimensions, we would have 16 green spheres (called hyperspheres), each of radius one.
 They would still be inside a cube (called a hypercube) of width four.
-The blue hypersphere would have radius $r = \sqrt{4} - 1 = 1$ .
+The blue hypersphere would have radius $r = \sqrt{4} - 1 = 1$.
 Continuing to five dimensions, the blue hypersphere embedded in 256 green hyperspheres would have radius $r = \sqrt{5} - 1 \approx 1.23$ and so on.

-In general, in D-dimensional space, there will be $2^D$ green hyperspheres of radius one.
+In general, in D-dimensional space, there will be 2^D green hyperspheres of radius one.
 Each green hypersphere will touch exactly n-many other hyperspheres.
-The blue hyperspheres in the middle will touch them all and will have radius $r = \sqrt{D} - 1$ .
+The blue hyperspheres in the middle will touch them all and will have radius $r = \sqrt{D} - 1$.